lawrencexbaron/social-media-app/README.md

 npm start

 #Usage

-After starting both the client and the server, you can access the application in your web browser at http://localhost:3000.
+After starting the server and client, access the application at http://localhost:3000
 ```